codeyourinfra/oracle_java8/README.md

 The build process is performed in [Travis CI](https://travis-ci.org/codeyourinfra/oracle_java8).
 During the build, the role is tested by using [Docker images with Python 3](https://hub.docker.com/r/codeyourinfra/python3).

-If the build is succeeded, dependent roles may have also its builds triggered, thanks to the [travis-dependent-builds project](https://github.com/stephanmg/travis-dependent-builds).
-One example is the [Codeyourinfra Jenkins Ansible role](https://galaxy.ansible.com/codeyourinfra/jenkins).

 ## Author Information

 [@gustavomcarmo](https://github.com/gustavomcarmo) is a contributor of [Codeyourinfra](https://github.com/codeyourinfra).
 Get on board too! :)